November 18, 2021

 The first Glidemobiles and Glide cars did not have a hood and did not carry an emblem, but these vehicles would have displayed their name on a small maker's nameplate or serial plate attached to the rear of the vehicle or under the driver's seat.

-There are very few original photos of Glide cars showing the radiator and also very few surviving examples, so the following analysis of the use of emblems involves some speculation based on the limited information available.
+There are very few original period photos of Glide cars showing the radiator and also very few surviving examples, so the following analysis of the use of emblems involves some speculation based on the limited information available.

 The Glide had a conventional hood on the four-cylinder model from 1906, and advertisements for the 1906 model year are the first to show a "Glide" script logo, see example shown below: